 Barometer sensorbat

-Battery monitorbb
+Battery monitorbbx

-Black Box data loggercfg
+Black Box data loggerbrd

-Read and save configuration to flashcli
+Read and save configuration to eeprom (flash)cli

 Command Line Interface for debugging, configuration and calibrationgps

-GPS receiverhw
+GPS receiverhal

-Hardware specific code for STM32, RP2040 and ESP32imu
+Hardware Abstraction Layer, specific code for STM32, RP2040 and ESP32imu

 Inertial Measurement Unit, retrieves accelerometer, gyroscope, and magnetometer sensor dataled